-laar con (and Supposition Information Sources) Potentially Significant Significant with Mitigation Less Than Significant No Immost Issues (and Supporting Information Sources): Impact Incorporation Impact No Impact Air Quality - Where available, the significance criteria established by the applicable air quality management or air pollution trol district may be relied upon to make the following deterr , , , , , , , , , , , , , , , , , , , , ilcable all qualit y management or all polition uld the project: imacions. a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes
+leeu es (and Supporting Information Sources): Potentially Significant Impact Significant with Mitigation Incorporation Less Than Significant Impact No Impact Quality - Where available, the significance criteria establis rol district may be relied upon to make the following determ , , J • Wοι uld the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?

-Lace Than
+Loce Than